Tree pyramidal adaptive importance sampling: Evaluation

 in MCMC the definition of ESS is:

 Where $N$ is the number of samples and $\rho(i)$ is the correlation at the i-th MCMC step.
 Although this metric has received some criticism, it is still widely used and it generally provides good performance \cite{Martino17}.
+To obtain the N-ESS we just divide the $ESS$ or the $\widehat{ESS}$ by the total number of samples $N$.

 Besides ESS, we evaluate the approximation quality of the adapted proposal distributions obtained by AIS methods with a probability distribution similarity metric like the Jensen Shannon Divergence (a symmetric version of the more popular Kullback–Leibler divergence) shown in Eq.~\ref{eq:cont_JS}.